The Ross School of Business building

 Create a Support Ticket

 Deferral requests are considered on a case-by-case basis.
 Requests to defer admission should be submitted in writing to [email protected].
-A detailed explanation of the request and appropriate documentation are required.
+A detailed explanation of the request is required.

 Program Details